Accessibility Statement for Exploring languages and cultures (L161)

 Some of this module’s study materials are online.
 Online materials are composed of pages of text with images; audio clips of up to 5 minutes and video clips of up to 6 minutes long (all with transcripts and subtitles wherever relevant to the learning material); diagrams; interactive media; and multiple-choice self-assessed quizzes.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 Printed materials are provided for some module content.

-This module provides learning events: face-to-face tutorials.
-Each face-to-face learning event offers an online (or other) alternative.
-Although not compulsory, attendance at tutorials will help you consolidate your learning.
+This module includes online tutorials.
+Although not compulsory, participation in tutorials will help you consolidate your learning.

 Working with others

 You will be required to work with other students.
 This includes looking at, and commenting on, others’ work; reflecting on others’ comments on your work; and/or working together with fellow learners on a project/task.

 Diagrams and other visual content

 The study materials contain some photographs.
 Figure descriptions are provided for most figures when relevant to the learning material.